chambln/pandoc-rss/README.md

   - [x] Infer the guid/permalink format based on the channel link; for example if the channel link is `http://example.net` then the format is `http://example.net/%s.html`.
+  - [x] Finish writing the man page
-  - [ ] With no input-file, read file names line-by-line from stdin
+  - [ ] With input-file "-" read file names line-by-line from stdin
+  - [ ] With no input-file, print the usage message
   - [ ] Instead of using a CDATA block, encode special characters in the body text as HTML entities.